ArmanMoussavi1/deep_cgmd_tutorial/README.md

 ```

 ### Prepare data in a suitable format for DeePMD
-Use a script (or packages like dpdata) to convert the simulation outputs into DeepMD's training data format.
+Use a script (or packages like dpdata) to convert the simulation outputs into DeePMD's training data format.
 For simulations in LAMMPS, a convenient method is to first convert all required data to the deepmd/raw format.
 A sample Python script may look like this:

 ```python
 def write_raw_files(prefix, data):